bstopp/puppet-aem/README.md

   * `runmodes`: An array of runmodes to apply to the AEM instance [AEM documentation](https://docs.adobe.com/docs/en/aem/6-1/deploy/configuring/configure-runmodes.html).
 Do not use this to set options available via `type` configuration.

+  * `jvm_mem_opts`: Specify options for the JVM memory.
+This is separated from the JVM opts to simplify configurations.
+Defaults to `-Xmx1024m -XX:MaxPermSize=256M`.

   * `timeout`: Timeout allowed for startup monitoring.
 If the installation doesn't finish by the timeout, an error will be generated.
 Value is specified in seconds.
 Default value: `10 minutes`.

   * `snooze`: Wait period between checks for installation completion.
 When monitoring the system for up state, this is the wait period between checks.
 Value is specified in seconds.
 Default value: `10 seconds`.